 Those who have already received a first dose, particularly those receiving AstraZeneca and subsequently being offered a Moderna or Pfizer second dose, should carefully consider their options.
 There has been no long-term or even short-term clinical trials on either the efficacy or safety of such a ‘mix and match’ approach.
 Preliminary data from a very small UK study (Com-COV) show a remarkable increase in adverse events among those receiving different vaccines for their first and second doses; 316 adverse events from 178 participants up to 28 days following vaccination — and that is from a total of just 463 vaccinated participants in the study.

-Those who have been fully vaccinated should continue to take precautions, such as masking and appropriate physical distancing, since little is known about the risks of either contracting or spreading SARS-CoV2 even after full vaccination.
+Those who have been fully vaccinated should continue to take precautions, such as masking and appropriate physical distancing, since little is known about the risks of either contracting or spreading SARS-CoV-2, the virus that causes COVID-19, even after full vaccination.
 As noted herein and in the referenced medical journals, there are concerns with the preliminary data on both the benefits and risks of the various COVID-19 vaccines in ongoing clinical trials.
 The relative efficacy rates are likely to continue to decline as the risks are likely to continue to rise over time.
 The absolute efficacy rates are negligible, actually lower than the risk of developing serious side-effects from vaccination.

 Those who have not yet been vaccinated should heed the only useful piece of advice offered in the CBC reporting, specifically Dr. Morris’ advice to assess their personal situation and risk.
 Several provincial governments have published data on COVID-19 cases, hospitalisations and deaths.